 Rufus, Jessie, and William Paine were the children of Georgie D. (Matheson) Paine and Capt.
 Oren D. Paine, who was lost at sea in 1891, just months before Jessie was born.
-Courtesy of Charlotte Fyfe, Jessie’s granddaughter.
+Collection and courtesy of Charlotte Fyfe, Jessie’s granddaughter.

 The fourth child reared in the house was Janette May MacMurray (1899-1942), another of the Misses Matheson’s nieces.
 Janette’s mother, Mary (Matheson) MacMurray, was widowed after only two-and-a-half years of marriage.
 “I’ll bet anything Mary returned home to Provincetown and family to have Janette and raise her there after the untimely death of her husband,” Fyfe said.